Why do we teach "tolerance?"

 Tolerance does not encourage us to appreciate one another's differences

 Dictionary.com has one definition of tolerance as follows: The endurance of the presence or actions of objectionable persons, or of the expression of offensive opinions.
-In addition, most definitions alluding to medical contexts for the word refer to a foreign agent introduced or imposed on the body and focus on its resistance and ability to function despite it.
+In addition, most definitions referring to medical contexts for the word refer to a foreign agent introduced or imposed on the body and its resistance to function despite it.
 These definitions speak for themselves.

 In no other context, is tolerance a good thing!

 Nowhere else is this term a positive thing.
-Imagine telling your mother in-law you are "tolerating" her--what do you think the result would be?
+Imagine telling your mother in-law you are "tolerating" her--what would the result be, do you think?

 we attempt to do then?